Techtesh/AWS-CLF-C01-test/Questions.md

 - [ ] Contact an AWS Account Manager to sign a new contract.
 - [ ] Move an Availability Zone to the new Region.
-- [ ] Begin deploying resources in the second Region.
+- [y] Begin deploying resources in the second Region.
 - [ ] Download the AWS Management Console for the new Region.

 **[⬆ Back to Top](#table-of-contents)**